top of page

 BESPOKE TALK Series: Investigate the strange and wonderful world of Swarms and Boids!

-It turns out that swarms are excellent examples of complex adaptive systems.
-In a complex adaptive system, individual agents (in this case, bees, ants, or termites) interact with each other and their environment in ways that produce emergent behaviors at the group level.
-That is, the behavior of the swarm emerges from the interactions of the individual agents.
+Swarms, it turns out, are great examples of complicated adaptive systems.
+Individual agents (in this example, bees, ants, or termites) interact with each other and their environment in ways that result in emergent behaviors at the group level in a complex adaptive system.
+That is, the swarm's behavior evolves from the interactions of individual actors.

 The Self-Organizing Behaviors of Swarms and boids

-The study of Swarms and Boids is a relatively new field of research that is still being developed.
-However, despite the lack of a long history, the behavioral analysis of swarms and Boids has already yielded some interesting results.
+Swarms and Boids research is a relatively young topic of study that is currently in its early stages.
+Despite the absence of a lengthy history, behavioral investigation of swarms and Boids has already produced some intriguing discoveries.

-One of the most surprising things about swarms is their capacity for self-organization.
-Swarms are able to develop complex behaviors without any centralized control or leader.
-This is made possible by the simple rules that govern the behavior of individual members of the swarm.
+One of the most unexpected aspects of swarms is their ability to self-organize.
+Swarms may evolve complicated behaviour in the absence of centralized control or a leader.
+This is made feasible by the basic rules that control the behavior of the swarm's individual members.

 SWARMS